carneades/carneades-4/INSTALL.md

     $ carneades help

+Example argument graphs can be found in the `$GOPATH/src/github.com/carneades/carneades-4/internal/test/AGs` directory.

 ## Building and Running the Carneades ICCMA Entry

 This version of Carneades has been entered in the [ICCMA](http://argumentationcompetition.org/index.html)